See our Book Now page for availability if you are interested in working with Kim.

 she/her/hers

-Specialties: LGBTQ+ health, complex & chronic internal medicine conditions, menstrual disorders, reproductive & sexual health, mental health & trauma, pain
+Specialties: LGBTQ+ health, complex & chronic medical conditions, Lyme Disease, chronic pain management, reproductive & sexual health, mental health & trauma

 Dr. Kim (she/her) is dedicated to providing affirming, whole-person health care, prioritizing a personalized approach rooted in transparency, empowerment, and education.
-Her perspective is informed by her own identity and experiences as a creative, larger-bodied queer person living with chronic pain and late-stage Lyme Disease.
+Her perspective is informed by her own identity and experiences as a creative, larger-bodied queer person living with chronic pain, hypermobility, and late-stage Lyme Disease.

-In her clinical work, Dr. Kim supports patients of all ages and all body sizes with a wide range of concerns.
-Dr. Kim’s areas of specialty include pain, complex and chronic medical conditions, reproductive and sexual health, fertility (including IUI and IVF support), and mental health and trauma.
+In her clinical work, Dr. Kim strives to connect patients to the inner rhythms, interconnected systems, and healing potential of their bodies through a personalized combination of disciplines, deep listening, and collaboration.
+Her areas of specialty include complex and chronic medical conditions, Lyme Disease and tickborne illness, chronic pain management, reproductive and sexual health (including IUI and IVF support), and mental health and trauma.
 Dr. Kim is passionate about providing comprehensive care for LGBTQ+ individuals, including holistic support for queer family planning and gender affirming hormone therapy and surgeries.

-Dr. Kim earned her Masters degree in Acupuncture and Chinese Medicine from Northwestern Health Sciences University (NWHSU) in Bloomington, MN and her Doctor of Acupuncture & Oriental Medicine degree from the Oregon College of Acupuncture & Oriental Medicine (OCOM) in Portland, OR.
-Dr. Kim’s doctoral studies included specialization in internal medicine, reproductive health, trauma, and LGBTQ+ health.
-As part of her independent doctoral research, Dr. Kim focused on LGBTQ+ health equity and Chinese medicine approaches to support gender affirming hormone therapy for transgender folks, under the mentorship of Dr. Catherine Lumenello, DACM, LAc.
+Dr. Kim has earned a Masters in Acupuncture & Chinese Medicine from Northwestern Health Sciences University in Bloomington, MN, completed a postgraduate Pediatric Integrative Health Fellowship at University of Minnesota Masonic Children’s Hospital in Minneapolis, MN, and studied in Zhengzhou, China at Henan University of Traditional Chinese Medicine.
+In 2023, she completed a Doctor of Acupuncture & Oriental Medicine degree from the Oregon College of Acupuncture & Oriental Medicine in Portland, OR.
+As part of her independent doctoral research, Dr. Kim focused on LGBTQ+ health equity and Chinese medicine approaches to support gender-affirming hormone therapy for transgender folks, under the mentorship of Dr. Catherine Lumenello, DACM, LAc.

-Dr. Kim has had the opportunity to complete the year-long Tao of Trauma training program with Alaine Duncan, LAc.
-She is a certified health coach through Wellcoaches, and has studied Pranic Healing with Dr. Jason Calva, PhD, LAc and Reiki levels I and II with Mirtha Solis.
-She has completed cosmetic acupuncture certification with Dr. Martha Lucas, LAc and training in microneedling.
+A forever student, Dr. Kim has also studied a range of other disciplines that inform her approach to care.
+She is currently embarking on a deep dive into integrated bodywork therapies, including Craniosacral Therapy and Myofascial Release, with Michael McMahon, LAc.
+In 2022, Dr. Kim completed the year-long Tao of Trauma training program with Alaine Duncan, LAc.
+Dr. Kim is also certified health coach through Wellcoaches, has studied Pranic Healing and Reiki levels I and II, and has completed cosmetic acupuncture certification and training in microneedling.

 Note: The term “Oriental” is rooted in notions of Eurocentrism, exotification, xenophobia, and white supremacy.
 Unfortunately, this term is commonly used in the East Asian Medicine field in the names of academic degrees, certifications, institutions, and professional organizations.
 I stand in solidarity with efforts led by many Asian, Asian American, and Pacific Islander practitioners and students to eradicate this term from the profession.